WladimirSidorenko/DASA/README.rst

 Last EDU
 ^^^^^^^^

-To predict the polarity of a tweet based on the polarity of the last EDU, we used the following command to create the model:
+To predict the polarity of a tweet based on the polarity of its last EDU, we used the following command to create the model:

 .. code-block:: shell

   dasa_sentiment -v train -t last data/PotTS/train/\*.json  data/PotTS/dev/\*.json

-and then the following scripts to predict the label and evaluate the
+and then executed the following scripts to predict the label and evaluate the quality:
-quality:

 .. code-block:: shell